ludvig429/ludvig429/README.md

 ## About Me

-- 🌱 I'm currently learning [What you're learning].
+- 🌱 I'm currently learning Data related stuff such as programming, web development and other stuff aswell.
 - 💼 I work at Polhemskolan in Gävle.
-- 📫 You can reach me at  or [Your Website].
+- 📫 You can reach me at ludvig.laine@skola.gavle.se.

 ## My Projects